graphhopper/graphhopper/docs/core/profiles.md

 ```

 To change the profile for a single routing request you use the `/route-custom` endpoint and send your custom model
-(using the same YAML format explained above) with the request body.
+(using the format explained above as JSON) with the request body.
 The model you send will then be merged with the
-profile you select using the `profile` parameter (which has to be a custom profile) using the same merging rules
+profile you select using the `profile` parameter (which has to be a custom profile) using the some merging rules
-as used by custom profile inheritance.
+explained below.
 Instead of specifying a custom model file you can set `custom_model_file: empty`
 in which case the models you send with the requests will be merged with an 'empty' custom model (containing no rules).

+### Inheritance of Custom Profiles

+When a custom model is used on a per-request basis the profile in the request has to be a custom profile available
+on the server.
+Before the request continues both models are merged.
+To support the Hybrid mode
+(not only "pure" Dijkstra or A*) this merge process has to follow certain rules.
+This ensures that the edge weight can
+only increase to maintain the optimality of the underlying routing algorithm.
+It works as follows:

+ * for priority: an existing factor is multiplied with the factor specified in the request
+ * for speed_factor: an existing factor is multiplied with the factor specified in the request
+ * for max_speed: an existing speed value is replaced if it is higher than the speed value specified in the request.
+   If it is smaller an exception is thrown.
+ * Comparisons like `max_weight: { "<3.5": 0 }` are special cases.
+The merge will be only accepted if the factor in the
+   query is 0.
+And the range can be only "expanded", which means:
+    * The 'smaller than' comparison key (like in this example the `<3.5`) can only be replaced by bigger comparison keys like `<4.5`.
+    * The 'greater than' comparison key (e.g. `>2`) can only be replaced by smaller comparison keys like `>1.9`.

+Currently this inheritance feature is not available for server side profiles.